jwlawson/jwlawson.github.io/_posts/2016-07-19-plotting-a-referendum-immigrants.md

 other_cols = ['10 Year Growth', 'Area Name']
 {% endhighlight %}

-Pandas provides an ExcelFile object, so that even though we create two DataFrames we don't need to go through the process of opening the file twice.
-Using it as a content provider also ensures that it is closed properly once we are done.

-{% highlight python %}
-def load_data(filename):
-	with pd.ExcelFile(filename) as xls:
-		...
-{% endhighlight %}

-The result of `load_data` is a dictionary mapping each entry in `sheets` to a DataFrame containing the data from that sheet.

-{% highlight python %}
-def load_data(filename):
-	with pd.ExcelFile(filename) as xls:
-		result = {}
-		for s in sheets:
-{% endhighlight %}

-This DataFrame is easily read in using the pandas `read_excel` method, and `dropna` removes any fully blank rows.
+The DataFrame for each sheet is easily read in using the pandas `read_excel` method, and `dropna` removes any fully blank rows.
 The data also includes a number of area codes starting `95` which are Irish area codes and so not included in the referendum voting.
 The area codes are strings, so the string method `startswith('95')` matches these areas, so the negated call `df.loc[~df.index.str.startswith('95')]` gives a DataFrame without these rows.

 {% highlight python %}
+def load_sheet(xls, sheet):
-			df = pd.read_excel(xls, s, header=[0, 2]).dropna(how='all')
+    df = pd.read_excel(xls, sheet, header=[0, 2]).dropna(how='all')
     df = df.loc[~df.index.str.startswith('95')]
 {% endhighlight %}

 The option `header=[0,2]` tells pandas which rows to use as the column indices